ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning: Experiments

-In order to comprehensively evaluate the performances of the MCVC models on diverse scenarios, we establish a Multi-Concept Benchmark (MC-Bench), where we collect videos from the Internet sources by the same MCVC data collection pipeline mentioned in section~\ref{method:MCVCData}, and we only leave the videos containing multiple concepts, including 1) multiple persons, 2) persons with livings, 3) persons with stuffs, 4) multiple livings, 5) livings with stuffs and 6) persons with both livings and stuffs.
-The number of samples for each scene is 50, 50, 50, 50, 50, and 33 respectively (Total 283).
-It is worth being noticed that we carefully guarantee there is no any overlap between the training videos and the constructed MC-Bench.
+In order to comprehensively evaluate the performance of MCVC methods, we establish a multi-concept evaluation set, including diverse concept composition scenarios of 1) multiple persons, 2) persons with livings, 3) persons with stuffs, 4) multiple livings, 5) livings with stuffs and 6) persons with both livings and stuffs.
+The sample number for each scenario is 40, 40, 40, 30, 30, and 30 respectively (Total 210).
+It should be noticed that we manually collect reference images and provide suitable captions for these scenarios, since we hope to eliminate information leakage for evaluation when extracting concepts from videos via the same MCVC data collection pipeline mentioned in Section~\ref{method:MCVCData} (\eg, the caption is \textit{A man and a woman are talking to each other}, and the extracted \textit{man} and \textit{woman} are doing the same thing).
+All the quantitative experiments are evaluated by this introduced multi-concept evaluation set.
+More details are provided in supplementary material.